Deckers Outdoor and Levi Strauss have been highlighted as Zacks Bull and Bear of the Day

 For Immediate Release

-Chicago, IL – February 21, 2025 – Zacks Equity Research shares Deckers Outdoor DECK as the Bull of the Day and Levi Strauss & Co LEVI as the Bear of the Day.
-In addition, Zacks Equity Research provides analysis on NVIDIA NVDA and Broadcom AVGO.
+Chicago, IL – February 24, 2025 – Zacks Equity Research shares Deckers Outdoor DECK as the Bull of the Day and Levi Strauss & Co LEVI as the Bear of the Day.
+In addition, Zacks Equity Research provides analysis on NVIDIA Corporation NVDA, Advanced Micro Devices, Inc. AMD and Microsoft Corp.
+MSFT.

 Bull of the Day: